 We have built a proprietary intelligent underwriting system that automates the whole underwriting process with data analytical technology.
 For each insurance product, we code the underwriting criteria set by the insurer into our intelligent underwriting system, which allows the system to automatically evaluate whether a client is eligible for the product and whether the special terms in the insurance policy are triggered based on a series of set questions.
+As an insurance intermediary, we do not make underwriting decisions or bear underwriting risks by ourselves.
+For life and health insurance products, the underwriting criteria mainly include age, gender, health condition, life style and financial status of the insured, and vary from product to product based on the requirements set by the respective insurer.
+We incur research and development expenses for the development of our intelligent underwriting system, and selling expenses for the labor costs related to our client service team.
+For property & casualty insurance products, the insurer partners are solely responsible for the underwriting process, and we do not incur cost and expenses therefrom.

 The intelligent underwriting system greatly optimizes the insurance experience for the insurance clients, as it reduces the amount of paperwork needed, saves the efforts of talking to a human insurance advisor about the client's medical history, and offers much faster digitalized policy processing.
 In addition, the codified criteria enables the assessment of a wide variety of pre-existing conditions, resulting in more accurate evaluation of a client's eligibility and reducing the rate of rejection by insurance companies.